chartmann1590/VowVault/docs/usage.md

 1. **Photo Quality:** Upload high-quality photos for best results
 2. **Video Length:** Keep videos under 15 seconds for optimal performance
 3. **Descriptions:** Add meaningful descriptions to help identify photos
+4. **Tags:** Use descriptive tags like "ceremony", "reception", "dance" to help others find photos
-4. **Comments:** Leave thoughtful comments to share memories
+5. **Comments:** Leave thoughtful comments to share memories
-5. **PWA Installation:** Install the app for quick access
+6. **PWA Installation:** Install the app for quick access
-6. **Notifications:** Enable notifications to stay connected with your content
+7. **Notifications:** Enable notifications to stay connected with your content
-7. **Interaction:** Like and comment on others' photos to share appreciation
+8. **Interaction:** Like and comment on others' photos to share appreciation
+9. **Search:** Use the search and filter features to find specific photos quickly

 ### For Administrators
 1. **Regular Backups:** Use the batch download feature regularly